 The Moxy chain, which is part of the Marriott International brand, designed this Chelsea hotel with millennials in mind.
 The three-tier hotel boasts 349 rooms, a street-facing atrium, a vertical wall of greenery, and a small flower shop at the entrance (Gwyneth Paltrow-approved).

-The Renaissance pays homage the past and mother nature via its rooftop garden terrace, a living wall in the lobby, dark woods, and hunter green décor.
-Because the site was once home to the Antiques Garage Flea Market, each room is equipped with an antique doorknob, which guests can unlock with antique keys.
+The Renaissance New York Chelsea Hotel pays homage to the past and mother nature via its rooftop garden terrace, dark woods, and earth tones.
+Because the site was once home to the Antiques Garage Flea Market, the lobby features a massive two-story installation of antique knobs, locks and keys.

 9. The Artezen